clojurewerkz/monger.docs/articles/integration.md

 ---
-title: "Monger, a Clojure MongoDB client: integration with other libraries"
+title: "Monger, a Clojure MongoDB client: integration with other libraries | MongoDB library for Clojure"
 layout: article
 ---